saytat/Notebooks/visual_stories.md

 _thewindow
 _wanderlust

+Tomas Trastromer: "But the trees wave wild colors: signalls to the other shore.
+As if waiting to be rescued."

 Berger: "Kandinsky asks, what share is yellow. [..]
 I think that of the three primary colours yellow is the only one which is a stain.
 Thats to say it takes on the substance of what its colouring.
 It has none of its own."